 5. Text Issues

-Written content plays a major role in most websites.
+Written content plays a significant role in most websites.
 From sales copy to informative articles and blog posts, text often makes or breaks the user experience and ultimate success of the site.
 A legal audit looks at the following issues with text:

 - Who wrote the text on the site?